 Scotty mentions being at the execution of Ruth Snyder and Judd Gray.
 This is a real case.
 The couple were tried for and convicted of the murder of Snyder's husband in 1927 and were executed in New York by the electric chair.

-When they are all flying out to the crash site for the first time, they see where the aircraft has landed and discuss it.
+When they are all flying out to the crash site for the first time, they see where the craft has landed and discuss it.
 It touched down, skidded and then came to stop and melted through the ice.
 They show a long shot of the skid and where it finally stopped.
 If you slow motion the film or stop it, it reveals the following: At the beginning of the skid, the touchdown point, there is what looks like a guy in a hat knelt down by a machine of some sort.
 That could be the ice cutting machine that made the entire etching for the scene.